 Thank you for your time, I look forward to hearing from you.

-Sample cover letter and a matching resume made with our builder: - See 20+ templates and create your cover letter here.
+Sample cover letter and a matching resume made with our builder—See more cover letter templates and create your cover letter here.

 So you’ve seen two jaw-dropping examples of a cover letter for business positions.
 Read on for a breakdown of how to write yours.
 But remember—